2Prakash/CSS-Like-A-Pro/README.md

   * Check your spelling and grammar.
   * The PR should have a useful title.

- -Thank you for your suggestions!
+ Thank you for your suggestions!
- +Thank you for your suggestions!
+ Thank you for your suggestions!

- +
- +
- +## Updating Your Pull Request
+ ## Updating Your Pull Request

- +
- +Sometimes a maintainer will ask you to edit your pull request before it's included.
+ Sometimes a maintainer will ask you to edit your pull request before it's included.
 This is normally due to spelling errors or because your PR didn't match the above guidlines guidelines.
 [This write-up](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) covers the different ways you can change a pull request.

   License